Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ### Terraform.tfvars

-The `terraform.tfvars` file is used to assign values to the variables defined in variables.tf.
+The `terraform.tfvars` file is used to assign values to the variables defined in `variables.tf`.
 This file is typically not committed to version control (e.g., Git) for security reasons, as it may contain sensitive information like AWS credentials.
 I added `terraform.tfvars` to `.gitignore` so it won't be tracked.
 I provided the variables and secrets in github using `environment variables` and `secrets`.
 Also, the values below are made up and not real.

 ```hcl
 vpc_id = "vpc-012345678910"